 If the gift is real estate, the executor or trustee and the recipient have to comply with FIRTPA, the Foreign Investment in Real Property Tax Act.
 This U.S. law requires withholding of 15% in most real estate transactions when a foreign person disposes of a U.S. real property interest, including a gift transfer.
 Depending on the value of the gift, this withholding could be substantial.

 For any of these gifts, the non-citizen non-resident relative may need to get an international taxpayer identification number (ITIN) before the executor or trustee can send the gift to them.
 Some people can simply mail in proof of identity and other documents to get an ITIN.
 People located in the United States can visit an IRS Taxpayer Assistance Center.
 But sometimes it is extraordinarily difficult for the gift recipient to get an ITIN.
 If the recipient lives outside the United States it could take months.
 People in rural locations, poor health, or who are older may have trouble getting the needed proof of identity and documents, locating a suitable Certified Acceptance Agent, and traveling there.
 In addition, many older ITINs will expire at the end of 2018, and holders will need to complete a renewal process.
 This means more paperwork and time to allow a relative to receive a gift.

-Are you worried about large estate taxes?
+Are you planning to give gifts of money or property to relatives?
 Look to Janet Brewer, Esq. for thorough and thoughtful estate planning advice.
-Janet’s more than 20 years of legal experience and her certification as a California estate planning and probate specialist by the California State Bar Board of Legal Specialization will give you confidence and peace of mind.
-To schedule a “Get Acquainted” meeting, visit Janet's website or call her office at (650) 325-8276.
+Janet’s more than 20 years of legal experience will give you confidence and peace of mind.
+To schedule a “Get Acquainted” meeting, visit Janet's website or call her office at (650) 469-8206.